goostew626/MoviesAppBackend/README.md

 # MoviesAppBackend
-Movies App Backend written in NodeJs
+Movies App Backend written with NodeJs, Express and Typescript

 ## Description
 Developed as a Technical Assessment to demonstrate the usage of a NodeJs Backend using Express and Typescript to run a REST API Server for retrieving Movie info